 The worst has happened.
 Due to an unexpected event, your company's infrastructure is down.
 Lights, power, the data center and network are all unresponsive.
 What do you do?
 Most large financial companies turn to their enterprise continuity plan (ECP).
 The ECP concept was created to specifically address how to handle incidents that disrupt normal business operations and outlines steps towards disaster recovery.
 But the ECP's disaster recovery plans shouldn't just be about how the business recovers; it must put in place steps to ensure information security is maintained as well.

 In these times of constant Internet-based attacks on valuable personal and financial information, even reducing a company's normal levels of security protection for an hour may be long enough for an outsider to start drawing sensitive information from the disaster recovery site(s) before normal business operations can resume.
+Disaster recovery security is critical.
+So what steps must be taken in order to ensure a financial company securely starts back up its business operations when an incident occurs?

 The first step is to make certain that early on security considerations are incorporated in any corporate disaster recovery project.
 Security personnel's role in continuity planning activities is to ensure that during disaster recovery, corporate security policies are being enforced and protection services for the company's business and financial information are in place.